Romanian Science Festival returns to Timisoara

 The main purpose of the event is to support alternative education in Romania by involving the academic diaspora, the organizers said.

-On the second day of the festival, RSF mentors will visit high schools in Timisoara in order to share their research and give them career advice.
+On the first day of the festival, May 25, the RSF Caravan made stops in Jimbolia and Lugoj, both in Timis county, to bring science closer to children in rural and small urban areas.
+On May 26, RSF mentors will visit high schools in Timisoara to share their research and give them career advice.

-The third day is dedicated to the community.
-Thus, a fair of scientific experiments will be organized in Iulius Gardens between 11:00 and 17:00.
+The third and last day is dedicated to the community.
+A fair of scientific experiments from 18 disciplines will be organized at Iulius Gardens in Timisoara, awaiting the curious between 11:00 and 17:00.
 Admission is free.

 Since its launch in 2018, the festival has brought science to over 150 schools in Romania and has reached over 100,000 students.